trading-peter/tv-shooter/README.md

 ## Development setup

+Docker and docker-compose are recommended to run this web service.

 1. Clone and cd into project root.
 2. Run `yarn install`.
 3. Run `cd server && yarn install`